 2. Do a Mold Check-In High-Risk Places

-It can grow anywhere, including wood, drywall, ceiling, tiles, and even upholstery.
+In addition, mold can grow on a variety of materials including drywall, ceiling tiles, and upholstery.

 3. Ventilate Your Home

-Ventilation technology is required in most new homes, and they filter out mold spores and bring clean air into your home.
+Generally, most new homes are required to have ventilation technology, which filters out mold spores and brings clean air into your home.